 Help!
 We want to plan an event, but have no idea how to pay for it!
 Where do we start?

 - First, does your club have any money in its fundraising account?
-If you're not sure, check with the SGA treasurer (Carol Mach Barreto Pino for 2012-13), who should be able to give you an updated balance.
+If you're not sure, check with the SGA Treasurer, who should be able to give you an updated balance.
 Your fundraising account remains in place from year to year, so it's possible you have money there that was not spent in a previous year.

 - Think about fundraising!
-Your club advisor, umbrella advisor, and fellow club members may be able to come up with some creative ways to raise money for your event.
+Your club adviser, umbrella adviser, and fellow club members may be able to come up with some creative ways to raise money for your event.

 - Consider petitioning SGA for money.
 The petitioning process is explained below.

 Who do I talk to about petitioning SGA for funds?

 - Your contact is the SGA Vice President for Finance.
 She/he can talk with you about the petitioning process and is the person to whom you should submit your completed petition.
 The Vice President of Finance has a mailbox in OSE, along with the rest of the SGA executive board.

 When is the deadline for me to submit my petition?

 - Please submit your petitions by Fridays at noon to have your petition heard that Sunday night at Finance Committee.
 After your petition is received, the Vice President of Finance will contact you with your assigned time to attend Finance Committee.